Daniel M. Ziff: Career

 Ziff and his brothers Dirk Edward Ziff and Robert D. Ziff inherited the family fortune in 1994 after their father sold 95% of the business to Forstmann Little for $1.4 billion and retired.
 The father had originally wanted to pass the company on to his sons but they were not interested.
 Instead, they formed New York City-based Ziff Brothers Investments, investing their inheritances broadly across equities, debt, real estate, commodities, private equity and hedge funds.
 They also provided seed money to fund manager Daniel Och in exchange for a 10% stake in Och-Ziff Capital Management which went public in 2007.
 The brothers dissolved Ziff Brothers Investments in 2014 and now invest independently.
 Ziff was - according Rob Goldstone - funding democrats while at the same time an architect of the Magnitsky Act.

 Personal life

 In 2009, Ziff married Leslie, who he later divorced, who serves on the boards of the American Ballet Theatre and Rosie's Theater Kids.
-In 2017, he married Brianne Garcia Ziff.
-The couple live in New York City.
-He has one child.
+In 2017, he married Brianne Garcia Ziff, who he later divorced.
+He recently married Christina Ziff.
+He has four children.

-Ziff contributed between $50,000 and $100,000 to the Clinton Global Initiative (CGI), a former arm of the closed Clinton Foundation.